Written By Ron Parker

 Cons:

 There is no reason to get an expensive high-power crossbow if you aren't going to maximize its power with a heavy, bone-breaking bolt.
 We've found that one of the best ways to do that is the Black Eagle Executioner bolt.
-A penetrative bolt with a brass insert, it transfers the power of your crossbow into a lethal shot.
-If you have a crossbow that shoots over 400 FPS, check it out.
+An accurate bolt with a brass insert, it transfers the power of your crossbow into a lethal shot.

 Pros: